-Audris Chiang, MD is a Clinical Scholar and postdoctoral scholar of Dermatology.
+Audris Chiang, MD is a Clinical Scholar and Postdoctoral Research Scholar of Dermatology.
 She received undergraduate degrees in Computer Science and Economics at UC Berkeley, and obtained her medical degree at UC Irvine.
-She completed her residency training at Stanford in the 2+1 basic science research track.
+She completed dermatology residency training at Stanford in the 2+1 basic science research track.
 She continues to conduct research in the laboratories of Kavita Sarin, MD PhD and Christina Curtis, PhD, studying the genetics of skin cancers and patients who develop multiple skin cancers.
 Her clinical interests include general medical dermatology, skin cancer, and atopic dermatitis.

 - Skin Cancer